wardle/codelists/README.md

 {
   "icd10": [
     "G35",
-    "G36"
+    "G36.*"
-  ]
+  ],
   "not": {
     "ecl": "<24700007"
   }
 }
 ```

-These will generate a set of codes that includes "G35" and "G36" but omit "24700007" (multiple sclerosis).
+These will generate a set of codes that includes codes "G35" and any with the prefix "G36." but omit "24700007" (multiple sclerosis).

 For reproducible research, `codelists` will include information about *how* the codelist was generated, including the
 releases of SNOMED CT, dm+d and the different software versions.
 It should then be possible to reproduce the content of